 Make your gift through your local United Church of Christ congregation.
-Gifts go through your Conference for record keeping, and then arrive at the United Church of Christ, 700 Prospect Avenue, Office of Philanthropy and Stewardship - 2nd Floor, Cleveland, Ohio 44115.
+Gifts go through your Conference for record keeping, and then arrive at the United Church of Christ, 700 Prospect Avenue, Financial Services, 6th Floor, Cleveland, Ohio 44115.
 Gifts may also be made by clicking here to donate.
 Please give generously!
 Thank you.

-Sign-up for OGHS Updates to receive short stories on how your gifts to the offering changes lives.
+Sign-up for OGHS Updates to receive short stories on how your gifts to the offering change lives.

 2017 OGHS Offering Resources